Chellison/HacktheBaySwampMonsters/README.md

 ## Data & Modeling

-The modeling code lives in the `ModelCode` directory, and the data transformation scripts live in the `eda` directory.
+The data manipulation, figure creation, and modeling code lives in the `ModelCode` directory, and the data transformation scripts live in the `eda` directory.

 ## Demo